 Likely no. There is no need for DaTscan when your history and exam suggest Parkinson’s disease and you meet the diagnostic criteria.
 Occasionally, if signs and symptoms are mild or you don’t meet the diagnostic criteria, your doctor will refer you for a DaT scan.
 Keep in mind that ultimately the diagnosis is based on your history and physical exam.
 The DaT scan is most commonly used to complete the picture and is not a test for a diagnosis.

 The Syn-One Test® is a pathological test that uses a skin sample to confirm the presence of phosphorylation in nerves, which can carry the protein that plays an essential role in Parkinson’s.
 Test results can help PD doctors confirm a Parkinson’s diagnosis.

 For this test, your neurologist, or another physician, will perform three small skin biopsies on the upper back, lower thigh and lower leg.
 The areas are numbed with a local anesthetic.
 Results take about two to three weeks to be delivered to your doctor.

 CND Life Sciences manufactures this test, processes the tests, and states that Medicare covers the cost of the test when appropriately ordered.

 Contact our Helpline at 1-800-4PD-INFO (1-800-473-4636) or Helpline@Parkinson.org for answers to your Parkinson’s questions.
 Helpline specialists can assist you in English or Spanish, Monday through Friday, 9 a.m. to 7 p.m.
 ET.

-Page reviewed by Dr. Lauren Fanty, Movement Disorders Fellow at the University of Florida, a Parkinson’s Foundation Center of Excellence.
+Page reviewed by Dr. Michael S. Okun, Chair of Neurology and Executive Director at the Norman Fixel Institute for Neurological Diseases at the University of Florida Health and Dr. Lauren Fanty, Movement Disorders Fellow at the University of Florida, a Parkinson’s Foundation Center of Excellence.